Religion & Thought

 The Haftarah is not merely assigned reading.
 It is chanted publicly in synagogue, often with a distinct melody.
 In many communities, learning to chant the Haftarah is part of becoming visibly responsible in communal worship, which is why it is so associated with bar and bat mitzvah ceremonies.

-That performance aspect matters because Judaism does not only preserve texts by printing them.
-It preserves them by reciting them in public time.
+That performance aspect matters because Judaism preserves texts by printing them and by reciting them in public time.

 Why the Prophets follow the Torah

 The pairing keeps the Torah from sounding self-contained.
 The prophetic books bring critique, warning, grief, hope, and historical memory.
-They remind the congregation that covenant life includes not only law, but also failure, rebuke, consolation, and return.
+They remind the congregation that covenant life includes law, failure, rebuke, consolation, and return.

 In that sense the Haftarah is part of how Jewish liturgy teaches biblical literacy.